AP source: 49ers trade up for No. 3 pick from Dolphins - WTMJ

 SANTA CLARA, Calif.
 (AP) — The San Francisco 49ers have made a big move to grab their quarterback of the future by trading up with Miami for the No. 3 pick in next month’s draft.

-A person familiar with the deal says the Niners are trading their No. 12 pick along with first-round picks in 2022 and 2023 and a third-rounder in 2022 to get the third pick.
-The person spoke on condition of anonymity because the deal hadn’t been announced.
+Two people familiar with the deal say the Niners are trading their No. 12 pick along with first-round picks in 2022 and 2023 and their compensatory third-rounder in 2022 to get the third overall pick.
+The people spoke on condition of anonymity because the deal hadn’t been announced.

 ESPN first reported the deal.

-The Dolphins then immediately traded the 12th pick, the 123rd pick and a 2022 first-rounder to Philadelphia for the No. 6 and No. 156 pick in the draft, the Eagles announced.
+The Dolphins then immediately traded the 12th pick, the 123rd pick and their own 2022 first-rounder to Philadelphia for the No. 6 and No. 156 picks in the draft, the Eagles announced.

 The trade by the Niners puts them in position to draft a quarterback with Zach Wilson, Justin Fields and Trey Lance all possibilities.
 Jacksonville is expected to take Trevor Lawrence first and the New York Jets also could take a quarterback at No. 2.